pulumi/pulumi/docs/design/packages.md

 multiple versioning formats (semantic versioning, Git SHA1 hash versioning, and "tip" (`latest`)).
 Please refer to [Coconut Dependencies](deps.md) for more information about token and dependency names and the resolution process.

-NutPacks may export other symbols in the form of modules, types, variables, and functions as members.
+CocoPacks may export other symbols in the form of modules, types, variables, and functions as members.

 ### Naming Conventions